Twist families of L-space knots, their genera, and Seifert surgeries: L-space knots in twist families with linking number zero

-In the situation (ii), it is sufficient to look at the value $n_1$.
-Recall that $(-\frac{1}{n_1})$ is the blackboard framing, which is integral.
-Hence $n_1 = \pm 1$, and $K_n$ can be an L-space knot for at most two integers $0, -1$ or at most two integers $0, 1$.
+Suppose next that the situation (ii) does not happen, i.e. we have the situation (ii).
+Recall that $\{ n_0, n_1 \} = \{ -1, 1 \}$.
+Hence $K_n$ or its mirror can be a tight fibered knot for at most three integers $0, -1, 1$.

 \textit{Case II}. $g(K) < g(F)$, i.e.\ $F$ is not a fiber surface of $K$ and the fiber surface of $K$ cannot be made disjoint from $c$.
 Then it turns out that $g(K_n) = g(F)$ for any integer $n \ne 0$ as we mentioned above.
-Assume that $K_{n_0}$ is an L-space knot for some $n_0 \ne 0$.
-Apply the argument in Case I to $K_{n_0}$ instead of $K = K_0$, we see that there are at most three L-space knots including $K, K_{n_0}$, and if $K_m$ and $K_n$ are L-space knots (without any reparametrization), then $|m - n| \le 2$. \end{proof}
+In this situation $n_0 = 0$ and $K (= K_0 = K_{n_0})$ or its mirror is a tight fibered knot.
+We may assume that $K_{n_1}$ or its mirror is also a tight fibered knot for some $n_1 \ne 0$, for otherwise $K$ is a unique knot in $\{ K_n \}$ such that $K$ itself or its mirror is tight fibered.
+Apply the argument in Case I to $K_{n_1}$ instead of $K = K_0$, we see that there are at most three knots including $K, K_{n_1}$ that themselves or their mirrors are tight fibered knots, and if $K_m$ and $K_n$ are two such knots (without any reparametrization), then $|m - n| \le 2$. \end{proof}

 \begin{example} Let $K \cup c$ be the Whitehead link depicted in Figure~\ref{link0twist}.
 Then the linking number between $K$ and $c$ is zero and the twist family $\{ K_n \}$ contains exactly two L-space knots $K = K_0$ and $K_1$.
 Even though $K_{-1}$ is also fibered, both $K_{-1}$ and its mirror support overtwisted contact structures.
 Hence $K_{-1}$ cannot be an L-space knot. \end{example}